Gammarus roeseli: Life history

 Males and females form precopulatory mating pairs; after mating, females carry eggs in a brood pouch and then release juveniles.
 Clutch size is variable, reaching up to 80 or more eggs for some females; clutch sizes are smaller, but eggs are larger, in the winter than during warmer months.
-Development in the brood pouch can take anywhere from 10 to over 200 days depending on water temperature, and survival of embryos is highest between 10 and 16 °C. Femals can produce up to eight broods over their lifetimes.
+Development in the brood pouch can take anywhere from 10 to over 200 days depending on water temperature, and survival of embryos is highest between 10 and 16 °C. Females can produce up to eight broods over their lifetimes.
 Juveniles moult nine or ten times before reaching sexual maturity.

 Traits associated with range expansion

-Gammarus roeseli are a successful invasive species due to their high reproductive rate, tolerance to changing environmental conditions and unique anti-predation characteristics.
-G. roeseli's mechanism of invasion is still unknown but it is most likely due to human activities such as aquaculture or fish repopulation.
-G. roeseli were once used as a food source in commercial fisheries, so it is possible that some individuals escaped and were able to populate new areas.
-G. roeseli have the ability to easily attach their bodies to substrates by using the spines on its metasomes.
-These organisms are also able to survive out of water for several days at a time, making the transfer of G. roeseli feasible over land.
+Gammarus roeselii are a successful invasive species due to their high reproductive rate, tolerance to changing environmental conditions and unique anti-predation characteristics.
+G. roeselii's mechanism of invasion is still unknown but it is most likely due to human activities such as aquaculture or fish repopulation.
+G. roeselii were once used as a food source in commercial fisheries, so it is possible that some individuals escaped and were able to populate new areas.
+G. roeselii have the ability to easily attach their bodies to substrates by using the spines on its metasomes.
+These organisms are also able to survive out of water for several days at a time, making the transfer of G. roeselii feasible over land.

 Sensitivity to environmental impacts

-A number of studies have investigated the effects of toxins and pollutants on G. roeseli.
-In the 1980s, the insecticides Dyfonate and Ditrifon (which has since been banned in the European Union, India, and other countries) were found to be toxic to G. roeseli.
+Gammarus roeselii is rather tolerant compared to other gammarids and also tolerates a certain degree of anthropogenic disturbance.
+Gammarus roeselii populations from pesticide-contaminated river systems in Central Europe have been shown to develop increased tolerance to neonicotinoid insecticides over time.
+This suggests that this species may persist in polluted habitats due to their ability to rapidly adapt to chemical stressors.
+A number of further studies have investigated the effects of toxins and pollutants on G. roeselii.
+In the 1980s, the insecticides Dyfonate and Ditrifon (which has since been banned in the European Union, India, and other countries) were found to be toxic to G. roeselii.
 More recently, investigations about imidacloprid, another insecticide, indicated sublethal effects on G. roeseli at environmentally-relevant levels, including effects on reproductive females.
 Silver nanoparticles have been found to reduce the feeding rate of G. roeseli.
-The sensitivity of G. roeseli to different stressors may also be affected by infection of microsporidian parasites.
-For example, infected females were found to be more strongly affected by exposure to cadmium.
+A study investigating whether different lineages within the G. roeselii cryptic species complex vary in their sensitivity to environmental stressors found that tolerance to the neonicotinoid insecticide thiacloprid was primarily shaped by population-specific adaptation to local pollution, rather than by deep phylogenetic differences among genetic lineages.